solemnsky/solemnsky-js/README.md

 ### entry protocol

+There are three simple responses dedicated to querying the server and preparing for a join.

+	client: PING
+	server (to client): PONG
+	client: DESC
+	server (to client): DESC <description, server name, etc>
 	client: WHO
 	server (to client): WHO <mode.modeId>

+The ASSETS verb is used by the client to load the assets.
+This step takes some time and has a loading bar drawn in the UI.

+	client: ASSETS
+	server (to client): ASSETS <mode.describeAssets()>
+	client loads assets with mode.loadAssets()

+The CONNECT verb begins a process that enters the player into a server, where it can participate in the normal game protocol.

 	client: CONNECT <player name>
 	server (to client): INIT <mode.describeState()>
 	server joins player